redis/redis-doc/topics/cluster-spec.md

 be redirected, such a client would be very inefficient.

 Redis Cluster clients should try to be smart enough to memorize the slots configuration.
-However this configuration does not *require* to be up to date, since contacting the wrong node will simply result in a redirection, that will trigger an update of the client view.
+However this configuration is not *required* to be up to date, since contacting the wrong node will simply result in a redirection, that will trigger an update of the client view.